-Avoid parking spaces that obstruct the view of vehicles turning into and out of parking aisles parking aisle with two outlets
+Avoid parking spaces that obstruct the view of vehicles turning into and out of parking aisles.

 Provide queuing space at traffic lights, stop signs, intersections, pick up areas or drive-through windows where motor vehicles may line up one behind another.